Frequently Asked Questions

 - Hold a veterinary qualification

-- Have spent a minimum of two years in veterinary practice
+- Have spent a minimum of one year in veterinary practice

 Additionally, UK-based veterinary surgeons who qualified from 2007 onwards must have completed the RCVS Professional Development Phase (PDP) before they can enrol.